naninovel/docs/docs/guide/backgrounds.md

 You can use a [Unity scene](https://docs.unity3d.com/Manual/CreatingScenes) as a background with scene backgrounds implementation.

-Scene backgrounds can only be managed by editor GUI; scene assets should be stored under `Assets/Scenes` project folder.

-First, create a new (or move an existing) scene inside `Assets/Scenes` folder and make sure it has at least one [camera](https://docs.unity3d.com/ScriptReference/Camera.html).
+Create a new (or move an existing) scene inside `Assets/Scenes` folder and make sure it has at least one [camera](https://docs.unity3d.com/ScriptReference/Camera.html) component attached to a root game object inside the scene.
 Upon loading scene background, Naninovel will assign a render texture to the first found camera in the scene.
 The render texture will then be assigned to a background sprite, representing the scene background inside Naninovel scene space.
 This way, the scene background will be able to co-exist with other background and character actors, support all the background transition effects and scale to handle various display aspect ratios.

 Make sure to position the scene objects in world space so that they don't overlap with objects from other scenes, that could potentially be loaded at the same time (eg, when referenced in a single naninovel script).
 Additionally, be aware, that in case a scene background object is positioned near the global space origin (`x0 y0 z0`), it could be rendered by Naninovel's main camera; to prevent this, either offset all the scene objects from the global origin, or use `Configuration -> Engine -> Override Objects Layer` to isolate Naninovel-related objects using [layers](https://docs.unity3d.com/Manual/Layers.html).